-Therefore, once the single price of a unit has been determined (in accordance with the Appendix) a dilution adjustment will be applied to the price in accordance with the policy outlined below.
+Therefore, once the single price of a unit has been determined (in accordance with the Appendix), the Manager has the power to charge a "dilution adjustment" on the sale and/or redemption of units in order to prevent this effect ("dilution"), but does not at present intend to do so..
 This is known as "swinging single pricing" i.e. the price swings in response to particular circumstances to mitigate the effects of dilution.